cantaloupe-project/cantaloupe/README.md

 ## Adding Custom Resolvers

 Resolvers are easy to write.
-All you have to do is implement the one method in the `edu.illinois.library.cantaloupe.resolver.Resolver` interface.
+All you have to do is implement the simple `edu.illinois.library.cantaloupe.resolver.Resolver` interface.

 To use your custom resolver, set `resolver` in your properties file to its class name.